 We Live in the Meta-Narrative.

 One of the overarching concepts that drive the MCU is that every character and every world exists in the same relatable universe.
 Moreover, there’s an overarching story arc that superimposes upon every story.
 Thus, every film, every storyline, every plot development, not only moves that character along, but moves the overarching story that anchors the MCU.
-Infinity War is the result of this blossoming story arc, which brings together Guardians of the Galaxy with Black Panther and Doctor Strange and of course, the Avengers.
-Interestingly, by the time we get to this point, each of these characters are fully formed and well-defined, and the fun is in watching them all interact.
+Endgame is the conclusion of this fully blossomed story arc, which brings together several corners of the MCU universe, from the Incredible Hulk to Guardians of the Galaxy to Black Panther to Doctor Strange to, of course, the Avengers.
+Interestingly, by the time we get to this point, each of these characters has gone through a journey of personal growth and discovery, and is fully formed and well-defined.
+And half the fun is in simply watching them all interact.

 We have a an overarching Story as well: the Christian meta-narrative.
 And as we’ve discussed this at length in previous blog posts, I won’t bore you with a long treatise (more on the accompanying video).
 But basically, we understand that God is writing His Story into the universe in three acts: Creation, Fall, and Redemption.
 He is in the process of making His creation, which is marred by sin, new again, and each of us is a part of that redemptive act.
 Just as each film in the MCU is a story held together by the story arc, so are each of our lives an interweaved part of God’s meta-narrative.